ijzer/cwbot-ndy/doc/readme.txt

 To remove the service, right-click the remove_service.bat file and click Run as administrator.
 If you want to move the cwbot files to a different folder, make sure to remove the service first.

+If you want multiple instances of cwbot running as a service, you will need to install a separate copy of the code into each folder.

 1Aiii.
 On OSX